-Christie puts guests first.
-“I’m at your table as many as 14 times during the night, building a rapport.
-The only thing that matters is you have something you enjoy – if I happen to open six bottles to do it, I will.”
-Previously at Pied à Terre under mentor, Mathieu Germond (now of Noizé) Christie dreamt of doing the “big boys’ stuff” of ordering, accounting and stocktakes, but realised more fun was to be had on the floor.
+Christie loves building rapport with guests.
+Previously at Pied à Terre under mentor, Mathieu Germond (now of Noizé) Christie dreamt of doing the “big boys’ stuff” of ordering and accounting, but fast realised more fun was to be had on the floor.

 By Douglas Blyde.